ECB's Draghi sees second half euro zone recovery

 Speaking at the World Economic Forum, Draghi said that the central bank's loose monetary policy was helping the euro zone return to growth, but that much remained to be done.

-But Draghi tempered any thoughts of normalization, saying that the economy at large was still troubled.
+But Draghi tempered any thoughts of normalisation, saying that the economy at large was still troubled.

 "It is a situation where you have positive contagion on the financial markets and for the financial variables, but we don't see this transmitted to the real economy yet."